foldersjs/folders/README.md

 A special Union Folders with two mounts, A source folders and destination folders.

 Support ls,sync feature.
-ls: will compare two child systems and show the files only in source folders.
+- ls: will compare two child systems and show the files only in source folders. we support custom LS Handler, Options.logicHandler.

-sync: will sync the files only in source folders to destination folders.
+- sync: will sync the files only in source folders to destination folders.

 setup a sync Union file system.